A Brief History of the Founding of Père-Lachaise Cemetery

 What does Napoléon have to do with Père-Lachaise?

-He noted there was a looming health threat due to the mounting body count from deaths due to disease and war, which signaled a dire need for expanded burial grounds.
+His constituents noticed the problem as bodies piled up, literally, and demanded a solution.
 Napoléon laid down the challenge to his city planners: solve the overcrowding.
 In 1799 a competition was announced to create new cemeteries on the outskirts of Paris.

 A location was chosen in the far eastern section of the city: the former 17th-century country retreat of Father François d’Aix de la Chaise (Jesuit confessor to the Sun King, Louis XIV).
 The competition winner, architect Alexandre-Théodore Brongniart, created a brilliant design for transforming this mountainous Elysium into a final resting place for Parisians.

-In stepped Nicolas Frochot, Prefect of the Seine, who convinced Napoléon of a plan to win over all the critics, as well as the hesitant clientele.
-Having named the cemetery “Père Lachaise,” after the popular Sun King’s confessor, he appealed to the elite of Paris by purchasing great sculptures to be placed throughout the landscape.
+Nicolas Frochot, Prefect of the Seine, a brilliant marketer named the cemetery “Père Lachaise,” after the popular Sun King’s confessor, plus he appealed to the elite of Paris by purchasing great sculptures to be placed throughout the landscape.

 He further bartered for noble bones to lead the way by having them entombed there.
 He successfully negotiated for the remains of the famed and ill-fated 17th century lovers, Héloïse and Abélard, whose effigies soon lay atop a granite chapel bier not far from the entrance to the cemetery.